mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 When Quality is taught or forced and not learned or discovered by oneself through trials and tribulations, it is un- or under-appreciated, "fake" Quality.
-You may relate to ordering a piece of cheap furniture that didn't look too bad online, but  you knew was cheap, only to open it up and be surprised by the lack of quality in person.
+You may relate to ordering a piece of cheap furniture that didn't look too bad online, but you knew was cheap, only to receive it and be surprised by the true lack of quality in person.
 You were probably upset and no longer excited to use that piece of furniture.
-It no longer eases your mind or solves your problem, but rather creates a new problem every single time you use it because you have to be extremely careful not to break it.
+It no longer eased your mind or solved your problem, but rather created new problem such as being extremely careful not to break it.

 > It is the little, pathetic attempts at Quality that kill.

-> [...] there is nothing here but dead neon and cement and brick.

 Once you define or teach Quality, it no longer fully exists.
 For one to full To truly exist in full form, Quality must be discovered.
 It is with passion, gumption, persistence and